 Mr Pickwick’s January Sale.
 Truly good value, at £1 a ride.
 Another of Black Sheep CC’s fine rides out of Tewksbury.
 Has AA points, but nothing too bad in the way of climbing.
 It rained for most of the day I cycled it, and so I don’t have much to say about the countryside.
 One control at the marvellous Old Hill Café in Chipping Norton.

 Mudguards.
 Another of the good things.
 It’s much pleasanter for you having them in the rain.
 You don’t get so wet and you dry out quicker.
 This matters.
 (Mudguards are about the one piece of equipment likely to improve your chances of finishing Paris-Brest-Paris?)
 Also it’s much pleasanter for the person riding behind you in the rain, especially if you’ve a mudguard-flap.
 And it’s much pleasanter for the café owner’s chairs when you go in and sit down.
 There are two main choices: SKS and Crud.
 SKS remain the gold standard of practicality.
 They’re heavier than Crud; but because the stays are strong, and the guards are rigid, and they (can) come with spray flaps — a. they last; b. they protect you very well; c. they can be bodged.
 (Ie if you need to run a 25/28mm tyre on a ‘racy’ frame they can be cut to sit ‘outside’ the rear stay bridge and front fork bridge.
 See ‘Bodging, SKS’.)
 Crud are for the weight conscious, and those with small frame clearances and no inclination to bodge in original ways.
 Since 2016 there have been SKS Race Blades.
-These are excellent.
+These are excellent in terms of ease of putting on, taking off, and staying put; something about their shape, though, prevents them keeping the water off as well as the standard SKS.
+Amongst the Audax crowd, an increasing number seem to be using Portland Design Works.

 Paris-Brest(-Paris).
 An experience not to be missed, that comes once every four years.
 2015 took place in very good weather, until the last five hours or so.
 Some thoughts.
 It’s the chance to star in your own movie.
 Which also strangely includes famous WW2 scenes such as: bomb shelter during the blitz; break out from the beaches.
 It’s the only time in your life you’ll likely spend more time eating than sleeping.
 There’s so much encouragement and support from everyone along the route that at some point you’ll hear the birds chirping “allez”.
 Imagining you’ve the legs of a cycling god; then despairing; then eating a Paris-Brest cake in some local patisserie; then imagining you’ve the legs of a cycling god.
 Stepping aboard the insane tandem train.
 Exhaustion hitting just as the control becomes reachable.
 Boeuf bourguignon, rice-pudding and fruit salad for breakfast.
 Watching the dawn struggle to break through the cold Bretagne mists.
 Crashing out metaphorically; sleep so overwhelmingly deep it’s a little frightening.
 Realizing you’re going along with your body for the ride, and hoping that it’s got things under control.
 Gradually coming to rely on the road-side stalls.
 Using the full width of the road for days at a time.
 Not offering to help with small mechanicals.
 Marvelling at the variety of ways you can make toilets a little less pleasant.
 Riding behind cars uncomplainingly driving behind bicycles for kilometers.
 Being waved at by cars; being encouraged by cars — more “allez”, “bon courage”, and “beep beep veep”.
 Realizing you’ve entered an irony-free zone.
 Almost meeting your maker when a cyclist going the other way falls asleep and drifts across to your side of the road.
 (Getting good at shouting loudly, quickly.)
 Starting to develop national stereotypes of styles of riding.
 Wondering just when the perception of risk went out of fashion.
 (After Fougères?)
 Having the revelation that a road without any flat is effectively all climb.
 Pretty church after pretty church after pretty church after charming ruin.
 Crossing Brest bridge in the early morning light; finding serendipity in small accidents of timing.
 Getting taken out of that mental box you did not know you were in by a chance comment, or a meeting with a friend.
 Finishing, and coming back to a car park so deserted you can hear the advertisements rotating in the hoardings, and, on the PBP level, muffled snoring.
 The after-event calm spreading like treacle over everything.